Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/7 - Sessions and Cookies/README.md

-# Sessions and Cookies
+#Outcome 7- Using Sessions and Cookies

-Skill Description
+## Skill Description
 ----------

-The Fellow will be able to effectively use sessions and cookies to handle timeouts as well as curb session hijacking.
+A person with this skill can effectively use Sessions and Cookies to handle timeouts, as well as to curb session hijacking.

-Outputs
+## Outputs
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to build a Laravel application that appropriately makes use of sessions and cookies.
+Add Sessions and Cookies to your Laravel application in a way that handles possible timeouts of your app.

 ----------
-## **Knowledge**
+## Knowledge

 | Knowledge Unit   |      Studied      | Applied |